dalibor/dalibornasevic.com/index.md

 </div>

 <div class='primary-about'>
-  Hello, my name is Dalibor Nasevic.
-I'm a <a href="https://www.linkedin.com/in/dalibornasevic" target="_blank" title="My LinkedIn profile">Sr. Principal Software Engineer</a> at <a href="https://www.godaddy.com" target="_blank">GoDaddy</a>, specializing in Ruby, AWS, and Email Delivery.
-I'm responsible for delivering billions of emails for internal partner teams and customers.
-I design, build and scale our email delivery platform that runs on AWS cloud infrastructure and on-premise.
-You can reach out to me via <a href="mailto:dalibor.nasevic@gmail.com" title="Email">email</a>.
+  I'm <strong>Dalibor Nasevic</strong>, a <a href="https://www.linkedin.com/in/dalibornasevic" target="_blank">Senior Principal Software Engineer</a> at <a href="https://www.godaddy.com" target="_blank">GoDaddy</a>.
+I architect and scale email systems handling billions of messages, with a focus on Ruby, AWS, and deliverability.
 </div>

 {%- if site.posts.size > 0 -%}